 How to Extract Contacts from your iPhone Backup

 If you don't already have iBackup Extractor installed, download and install it by clicking the link below.

 Start up iBackup Extractor by double-clicking the iBackup Extractor icon on your desktop.

 Select a backup from the list which you would like to access.

 To view and retrieve contacts from your backup, click "Contacts" in the iBackup Extractor category list.

-Select the contact you would like to extract, and click "Copy as VCard"
+Select the contact you would like to extract, and click "Copy as VCard" (or icon on Mac)